Prince Rupert Sightseeing Boat Photo SimonSees.com

 For information on road conditions 24 hours a day check the Drive BC website at www.drivebc.com.
 The website includes links to various other information sources such as Inland Ferry Schedules, BC Ferries Waits, Border Crossing Times and Major Incidents and Road Closures.

 If you spot a forest fire or column of smoke while travelling in British Columbia, call the BC Forest Service toll-free at 1-800-663-5555, or hands free at *5555 on your cell phone.
 For more information, go to BC Wildfire Service.

-Technical Safety BC has issued a bulletin Safety on wheels: Keeping RV gas systems compliant.
+Technical Safety BC has issued a Information Bulletin: Gas safety certification of recreational vehicles.
 RVs on any BC Ferry must have the propane shut off at the cylinder.

 Helmets are required by everyone riding a bicycle and by both riders and passengers on motorcycles.